The Ultimate Schnauzer Clippers & Grooming Guide

 Budget option > Shernbao Mini

-A MIDI size trimmer is a bit bigger, the blade width is around 4cm.
-This size is popular both as a first clipper for Schnauzer puppies before they get their adult coat, while their coat is still thin and easy to clip, and as trimmers for adults (for paws, faces, ears, groin etc, and touch-ups between trips to the groomer).
+MIDI Trimmers have a medium width blade, around 4cm.
+This size is popular as a first clipper for all-over use for a Schnauzer puppy before they get their adult coat (while their coat is still thin and easy to clip) and can then be used as a trimmer on the adult coat.

 Blade guide for the Schnauzer coat